TimurCravtov/LFFA_labs/README.md

 This repository contains lab work for the <u>Formal Languages & Finite Automata</u> course at the *Technical University of Moldova*.

 The list of all repors are avaliable at [reports folder](reports).
-Also the links below references them.
+The links below references them.

 ###  Contents